Published 07 May 2026

 - Custom page layouts

-- Wix Editor or Wix Studio builds
+- Wix Editor and Wix Studio builds

 - Wix Velo custom development

-- E-commerce setup and product pages
+- Ecommerce setup and product pages

 - Booking systems and service pages